vyjal/django-sphinx/README.rst

 * group_by(field, field, field)
 * set_options(index='', weights={}, weights=[], mode='SPH_MODE_*', rankmode='SPH_MATCH_*')

 The django-sphinx layer also supports some basic querying over multiple indexes.
 To use this you first need to understand the rules of a UNION.
-Your indexes must contain exactly the same fields.
-These fields must also include a `content_type` selection which should be the content_type id associated with that table (model).
+As of djangosphinx 3.0, it is no longer necessary to store a "content_type" attribute in your index, as it is encoded in the 32-bit doc_id along with object pk.
+Additionally, ContentType queries are stored in cache under the format "djangosphinx_content_type_xxx", where xxx is the pk of the ContentType object.
+In general, you needn't bother with these cache values - just be aware if you're trying to set a cache key for an unrelated object/value to something of this format, you're going to get some strange results.

 You can then do something like this::